How and When To Watch The Eta Aquariids Meteor Shower In The UK This May

 It is actually one of two meteor showers that were created by the debris from Halley’s Comet.
 You’ll have to wait half a year to see the Orionid meteor shower, though, which rolls around in October.

-The name comes from the Aquarius constellation, which is where the shower appears to radiate from.
+The name of this meteor shower comes from the Aquarius constellation, which is where the shower appears to radiate from.
 It could be visible between midnight all the way through to when the sun comes up, but the peak is likely to be at around 4.30 to 5 in the morning.
 One to set your alarms for.

 This shower isn’t quite as spectacular as some others, especially in the Northern Hemisphere.
 You may see around 10 meteors per hour, but this number is much higher in parts of the Southern Hemisphere.
 Still, every meteor shower is a significant event and well worth viewing if you can.

-If you plan to watch the shower, make sure that you find a place with minimal light pollution.
+If you plan to watch the shower, find a place with minimal light pollution.
 As always, give your eyes a while to adjust to the light, which means turning off torches and mobile phones, too.

 Leave a Reply Your email address will not be published.
 Required fields are marked *